jliphard/bits-llama/README.md

 Downloaded all of https://github.com/Stanford-BioE80/Stanford-BioE80.github.io

-Injested all `.md` and `.pdf` files
+Ingested all `.md` and `.pdf` files

 Loaded 781 docs

-Here are soem question/answer pairs:
+Here are some question/answer pairs:

 *What is the goal of BioE80?*
 The goal of BioE80 is to help students learn ways of thinking about engineering living matter, empower them to explore and do bioengineering starting from DNA, become more capable of learning and explaining bioengineering to themselves and others, and devise and express their wishes for bioengineering as might be made true by or before 2030, with the ultimate aim of benefiting all people and the planet.